http4k/examples/README.md

 - **quarkus** :  "Hello world" application with a single endpoint, compiled to a native binary using Quarkus.
 - **typesafe-configuration** : Application configured using the typesafe configuration facility in the `http4k-cloudnative` module..
 - **web-content** : Using the http4k templating system and serving static content.
+- **react-app** : Combines a React front end with an http4k backend.